aiven/devportal/docs/platform.rst

 What is the Aiven platform?
 ----------------------------

 Aiven provides managed open source data technologies on all major clouds.
 Through Aiven, developers can do what they do best: create applications.
 Meanwhile, Aiven does what it does best; manage cloud data infrastructure.
-Aiven enables customers to drive business results from open source that trigger true transformations far beyond their own backyard.

 Aiven platform consists of Aiven tools, and the following Aiven products:
 Apache Kafka®,